eos7l/a4-creativecoding/README.md

 ### Six user controls:
 - Tooltip:
 - Linked views on hover:
-- Brushing (pan and zoom)
+- Brushing (pan and zoom):
+- Documentation button

 ### Linter:

 - I used the built-in linter in Webstorm.
 - The JS Linter tolerates: for statement, multiple vars, single quote strings, this, whitespace mess, eval, bitwise operators
-- It assumes: ES6, Node.js
+- It assumes: ES6, Node.js, in development, in a browser
 - Maximum line length: 100
 - Maximum number of error: 50